timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XIX-GRANTS TO STATES FOR MEDICAL ASSISTANCE PROGRAMS/Sec. 1396r-4.md

 * #### (7) Medicaid DSH reductions
   * #### (A) Reductions
     * #### (i) In general
-      * For the period beginning May 23, 2020, and ending September 30, 2020, and for each of fiscal years 2021 through 2025 the Secretary shall effect the following reductions:
+      * For each of fiscal years 2024 through 2027, the Secretary shall effect the following reductions:

       * #### (I) Reduction in DSH allotments
         * The Secretary shall reduce DSH allotments to States in the amount specified under the DSH health reform methodology under subparagraph (B) for the State for the fiscal year.